Services & Products

 If you’re considering microblading for light-colored or thinning eyebrows and live in the Augusta GA area, consider the microblading specialists at Spa Indigo.
 At Spa Indigo, we pride ourselves on offering top-of-the-line microblading treatments for a price less than the national average in a welcoming, relaxing, and above all, clean and safe environment.

 Find out why so many people interested in microblading in Augusta GA trust the experts at Spa Indigo.
-Call today to schedule a treatment, or visit us online to learn more about our microblading treatments.
+Call today to schedule a treatment, or contact us to learn more about our microblading treatments.
 Let Spa Indigo be your destination for microblading and permanent makeup in Augusta GA.